Home

 Evaluate each recorded process based on three points:

-• Expense: How many work steps or people are involved?
+• Effort: How many work steps or people are involved?

 • Susceptibility to errors: How often are there corrections or inquiries?